Vietnam’s Easy Riders a ride report by Dustin Roasa

 As we headed west toward the Lao border, the people became friendlier and the terrain more treacherous.
 Outside of Son La, our destination for the second night, a trucker called us over for tea at a shack on the side of the road.
 His name was Than and he’d been stranded for a week because of a broken axle.
 He asked us how much money we made, how much we paid in rent, whether we were married – standard opening queries among strangers in Vietnam.

 “How long until your truck is fixed?”
 I asked.

 “Oh, I don’t know.
 Maybe tomorrow, maybe in a week.
 Who knows?” he said with a smile.
 As we stood up to leave, he told us to be careful.

 Nearing Son La, about 250 miles from Hanoi by our circuitous route, the narrow blacktop road widened into an eight-lane highway.
 We zipped by empty storefronts and deserted front lawns – rare sights in a country where life usually unfolds out in the open, on the streets.
 Perhaps the residents were driven indoors by the superhuman scale of the highway, we thought.
-Later, a tour guide told us that the road had been widened to accommodate vehicles for the construction of a nearby power plant, but the only traffic we saw that day were some cattle grazing listlessly on the shoulder.
+Later, a tour guide told us that the road had been widened to accommodate vehicles for the construction of a nearby power plant, but the only traffic we saw that day was some cattle grazing listlessly on the shoulder.